 If you’re invited to register for the Gluten-free Food Service, your GP or dietitian will:

-- tell you how many gluten-free units are available to you
+tell you how many gluten-free units are available to you

-- give you a registration form to complete
+give you a registration form to complete

 When you take the form to your pharmacy, the pharmacist will:

-- explain how the service works and answer any questions
+explain how the service works

-- give you a gluten-free food list and order form
+give you a gluten-free food request form

 They’ll also tell you:

-- if you’re due an annual coeliac disease health check
+if you’re due an annual coeliac disease health check

 If you’re moving locally and can still use the same pharmacy, you’ll need to tell the pharmacist your new address.